SuiMachine/SuiBot-V2/README.md

 Compilation
 -------
-SuiBot-V2 was written in [Visual Studios Community Edition 2017](https://visualstudio.microsoft.com/).
-After some minor changes it should compile in 2015 and possibly [Mono Develop](https://www.monodevelop.com/).
-This is partially due to some inline expressions used that were added 2017 version of Visual Studio.
+SuiBot-V2 was written in [Visual Studios Community Edition 2022](https://visualstudio.microsoft.com/).
+After some changes it should compile with [Mono Develop](https://www.monodevelop.com/).

 Credits
 -------